poult-lab/daily-word/english_words_ learning.md

 03.caveat /ˈkæviæt/

-[n] One important caveat to remember while using Colab is that the files you upload to it won’t be available forever.
+[n] One important caveat to remember while using Colab is that the files you upload to it won’t be available forever./Trump's hopes for an Iran peace deal come with caveats.

 "a warning that particular things need to be considered before sth can be done"